Send newsletter, marketing campaign, product updates, offers, etc., using SendGrid, Mailgun, and Mandrill transactional email from OneSignal.

-I get the point that proper email marketing platforms got many features, but do you use them?
+I understand that proper email marketing platforms have many features, but do you use them?

-If you are a blogger or send periodic product updates without using those marketing complex features, then OneSignal would be worth giving a try.
+If you are a blogger or send periodic product updates without using those complex marketing features, then OneSignal would be worth trying.

 So how does it work, and what is OneSignal?

 Recently, they launched an email marketing tool.

 A tool where you can connect email service providers to send marketing emails at the cost of the transactional email service.